-- 8.60 The preparation of the neighborhood plan for Southeast Neighbourhood Area shall be guided by the following principles: - a. is characterized by a mix of housing with emphasis on single detached dwellings while supporting mixed-use or multi-family unit dwellings clustered in nodes of higher density at appropriate locations; - b. is linked by a park and pedestrian pathway system; - c. provides for local retail and commercial uses at an appropriate scale determined through economic assessment; - d. provides for public, recreational, and institutional uses; - e. meets the density requirements per the policies of this Plan; - f. develops a sensitive interface to the existing country residential and low density urban communities; - g. provides for a vibrant frontage along Conrich Road supporting active transportation modes, connection to the Community Core and developing a high quality public realm through landscaping, street furniture and streetscape design for a pedestrian friendly environment; - h. provides appropriate screening and buffering from business and industrial areas as per the non-residential/residential interface policies of this Plan; - i. provides for buffering and screening from the CN Rail line as per Policy 8.6; and - j. is consistent with the policies and technical requirements of this Plan - 8.61 Development adjacent to Conrich Road should present a positive appearance for drivers through the provisions of enhanced façades and landscaping. - 8.62 Development adjacent to the Buffalo Hills should complement the proposed uses and development forms identified in the Conceptual Scheme. - 8.63 Where multi-unit residential housing is appropriate, it should be directed along the south of the Neighbourhood Area and the future Township Road 245 to ensure appropriate transition between residential uses within the Southeast Neighbourhood Area, the Buffalo Hills development, and the highway business uses on the south of the ASP.
+8.60 The preparation of the neighborhood plan for Southeast Neighbourhood Area shall be guided by the following principles:

+- 8.20.1 is characterized by a mix of housing with emphasis on single detached dwellings while supporting mixed-use or multi-family unit dwellings clustered in nodes of higher density at appropriate locations; - 8.20.2 is linked by a park and pedestrian pathway system; - 8.20.3 provides for local retail and commercial uses at an appropriate scale determined through economic assessment; - 8.20.4 provides for public, recreational, and institutional uses; - 8.20.5 meets the density requirements per the policies of this Plan; - 8.20.6 develops a sensitive interface to the existing country residential and low density urban communities; - 8.20.7 provides for a vibrant frontage along Conrich Road supporting active transportation modes, connection to the Community Core and developing a high quality public realm through landscaping, street furniture and streetscape design for a pedestrian friendly environment: - 8.20.8 provides appropriate screening and buffering from business and industrial areas as per the non-residential/residential interface policies of this Plan; - 8.20.9 provides for buffering and screening from the CN Rail line as per Policy 8.6; and

+8.20.10 is consistent with the policies and technical requirements of this Plan

+- 8.61 Development adjacent to Conrich Road should present a positive appearance for drivers through the provisions of enhanced façades and landscaping. - 8.62 Development adjacent to the Buffalo Hills should complement the proposed uses and development forms identified in the approved conceptual scheme. - 8.63 Where multi-unit residential housing is appropriate, it should be directed towards the southern boundary of the Neighbourhood Area and the future Township Road 245 to ensure appropriate transition between residential uses within the Southeast Neighbourhood Area, the Buffalo Hills Conceptual Scheme, and the highway business uses on the south.